MYSQL Select without from (values table constructor)

 So what alternative does the standard offer to

-?
-A surprisingly simple and yet powerful one: values
+select without from?
+A surprisingly simple and yet powerful one: values without insert.

 The following